 Clouds are pretty much steam or fog banks, up in the sky where they belong.
 So no, unfortunately, you can’t walk, sit or lay down on a cloud, no matter how fluffy it looks.

 Clouds attract more and more water, which condenses and collects inside the cloud.
 As it condenses, it sticks together and forms bigger droplets.
-Eventually, those droplets become too heavy to stay floating in the air, and they fall to the earth in the form of rain, snow, sleet, hail, ice pellets or other precipitation.
+Eventually, those droplets become too heavy to stay floating in the air, and they fall to the earth in rain, snow, sleet, hail, ice pellets, or other precipitation.

 In our experiment, the food coloring is heavier than the shaving cream.
 So it seeps through the cream and “falls” into the water the shaving cream is floating on.
-The color looks like “rain” droplets, and create interesting patterns as more food coloring drips into the water.
+The color looks like “rain” droplets and creates interesting patterns as more food coloring drips into the water.

 - 1-quart sized jar

 - Foam shaving cream

 - Fill up the jar with water, but leave about an inch of space at the top